 Horse drawn trams possessed manifold limitations foremost amongst them was the fact that the CBD has been built at the foot of an imposing hill which was impassable for these vehicles.
 Notwithstanding this, the Port Elizabeth tramway network was opened on 14 May 1881 operating with the available technology: horse-cars.

-Main picture: Port Elizabeth tram, one horsepower, in the 1880s.
-They were not suitable for hilly terrain such as Whites Road
+Main picture: A one horsepower Port Elizabeth tram in the 1880s.
+They were not suitable for hilly terrain such as Whites Road.

 In fact the topography of Port Elizabeth had already arrested the development on the Hill as it was known.
 Development largely occurred on the northern end of the town.
 North End as it was eponymously called was a flat piece of land, ideal for development.
 By the time of the installation of the tram, the majority of Port Elizabeth’s population of 15,000 resided in this area

 Some of the more prosperous members of the community had chosen to take up residence on the Hill overlooking the central area.
 Whilst they undoubtedly had a panoramic view of the central area, the harbour and the ships waiting in the roadstead, they also were faced with the daily prospect of a steep arduous climb between town and their homes.